Krever/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The way it works is that there are two lists, one for the front data
-and another for the back.
-Consider an instance holding symbols `a0,
+Implementacja bazuje na dwóch listach, jednej dla danych początkowych, drugiej dla końcowych.
-a1, a2, a3, a4, a5, a6`
+Rozważmy instancję przechowującą symbole `a0, a1, a2, a3, a4, a5, a6`

 {lang="text"}
 ~~~~~~~~